gsi-upm/Sefarad/README.md

 sudo chown -R 105 ./elasticsearch/config/
 ```
 ###Running Sefarad
-Now the image is ready to run:
+Now the image is ready to run.
+Build and run your docker images:

 ```
 sudo docker-compose up